eRecord and Discharge Summary Reports

 Below is an overview of the reports most community providers are receiving when their patients are discharged from Strong and Highland hospitals.

-When a patient is discharged from either Strong or Highland hospitals, you receive three faxed reports.
+When a patient is discharged from either Strong or Highland hospitals, you receive four faxed reports.

 - The After Visit Summary (AVS): This is a document intended for the patient, and summarizes their inpatient stay and follow-up medical care.
 IMPORTANT: The AVS is the only URMC report that contains an official record of the patient’s medication list.